g-i-t-h-u-b-u-s-e-r-n-a-m-e/forced-chess/README.md

 Added the ability to open puzzles on Chess.com and Woogles

+1.21: Updated all the references to the old title

 ---

 AI was used for boilerplate extension code and inline suggestions, but it was mostly me making this